 Skuy was awarded the Ruth First Fellowship Award for Photojournalism at the University of the Witwatersrand in 2008 for his photographic essay, ‘Living Inside A Bridge’.

-For more than a decade, Skuy has documented xenophobia in South Africa, and together with colleague James Oatway, will publish a book on the subject in 2020, entitled (BR)OTHER.
+For more than a decade, Skuy has documented xenophobia in South Africa, and together with colleague James Oatway, published a book on the subject in 2021, entitled (BR)OTHER